 “The same ways that we maintain our health in other areas are also smart for maintaining our skin, do avoid smoking, do avoid going out in the sun without UV protection and make healthier food choices,” says Palmer.

 Preventing blackheads requires daily maintenance and finding the right products for your skin.
-For a deeper clean, try a charcoal face wash because it helps draw out excess dirt and oil that causes blackheads to begin with.
-Then, follow up with a witch hazel toner to tighten pores.
+First, for a deeper clean, try a charcoal face wash because it helps draw out excess dirt and oil that causes blackheads.
+Then, follow up with a Witch Hazel toner to tighten pores.